How to draw water.

 Whether you craft white-capped ocean waves or a calm, picturesque pond, follow this drawing tutorial to master the art of drawing water.

 Water, water, everywhere.

 Nearly every artist needs to know how to draw water.
-If you specialize in landscapes, you’ll probably want to include an ocean or lake at some point, and even portraits or still lifes can feature glasses of water or swimming pools.
+If you specialise in landscapes, you’ll probably want to include an ocean or lake at some point and even portraits or still lifes can feature glasses of water or swimming pools.

 Image by Katsushika Hokusai

-There is no single color, shade, or shape of water.
-To successfully draw water, an artist must become like water: constantly flowing, constantly adapting, and always aware of motion and light.
+There is no single colour, shade or shape of water.
+To successfully draw water, an artist must become like water: constantly flowing, constantly adapting and always aware of motion and light.

 When you draw water as part of a landscape, first determine what’s happening on the water’s surface.
 Is it a calm ocean with gentle waves beneath a cloud-dotted sky?
 Is it a placid lake with the barest of ripples?
 Is it a storm-tossed sea?
 Regardless of the state of your waterscape, remember that it is always dynamic.